ms584/Simple-To-Do-List-Manager/README.md

     Once the containers are running, open your web browser and navigate to:
     > **`http://localhost`**

-To stop the application, press `Ctrl+C` in the terminal where it is running.
-If it's running in the background, use the command `docker compose down`.
+To stop the application, press `Ctrl+C` in the terminal.
+If running in the background, use `docker compose down`.

 ---